mvolkmann/blog/src/swift/swift-ui.md

 To change the Simulator orientation, press cmd-◀ and cmd-▶.

-To control whether the text is entered using the computer keyboard or the on-screen keyboard, select IO ...
+To toggle whether the text is entered using the computer keyboard or the on-screen keyboard, select IO ...
 Keyboard ...
 Connect Hardware ...
-Keyboard to toggle its value.
+Keyboard or press cmd-K.

 To switch between light and drag mode, select Features ...
 Toggle Appearance or press cmd-A.